ototadana/sd-face-editor/README.md

 - `Ellipse`: This option draws an ellipse around the detected face region to generate a mask.
 - `Rect`: This is a simplistic implementation that uses the detected face region as a direct mask.
 - `NoMask`: This option generates a "mask" that is simply an all-white image of the same size as the input face image.
 It essentially does not mask any part of the image and can be used in scenarios where no masking is desired.
+- [YOLO](https://github.com/ultralytics/ultralytics): This utilizes the YOLO (You Only Look Once) system for mask generation.
+Params include:
+  - `path` (string, default: "yolov8n-seg.pt"): Path to the model file.
+If `repo_id` is specified, the model will be downloaded from Hugging Face Model Hub instead, using `repo_id` and `filename`.
+  - `repo_id` (string, optional): The repository ID if the model is hosted on Hugging Face Model Hub.
+If this is specified, `path` will be ignored.
+  - `filename` (string, optional): The filename of the model in the Hugging Face Model Hub repository.
+Use this in combination with `repo_id`.
+  - `conf` (float, default: 0.5): Confidence threshold for detections.
+Any detection with a confidence lower than this will be ignored.
+- [AnimeSegmentation](https://github.com/SkyTNT/anime-segmentation): This utilizes the [Anime Segmentation](https://github.com/SkyTNT/anime-segmentation) model from the [Hugging Face Model Hub](https://huggingface.co/skytnt/anime-seg) to generate masks specifically designed for anime images.
+Note that this requires ONNX Runtime and a compatible CUDA device for inference.

 ### Workflow JSON Reference